LLM-Driven Cost-Effective Requirements Change Impact Analysis: Empirical Evaluation

 \sectopic{Semantic Similarity (S).} With the emergence of powerful embedding models derived from LLMs, the need for extensive training or fine-tuning has been significantly reduced.
-In this work, since no task-specific training or fine-tuning data is available, we leverage LLM embeddings, for the baseline semantic similarity, which provide richer and more informative representations.
-To select an appropriate model, we utilize the top-ranked embedding model, \texttt{gemini-embedding-001}, according to the MTEB (Massive Text Embedding Benchmark) leaderboard\footnote{https://huggingface.co/spaces/mteb/leaderboard}.
-The similarity between each change rationale and all requirements is computed using the cosine similarity of their embeddings.
+In this work, since no task-specific training or fine-tuning data is available, we leverage LLM embeddings as a baseline for semantic similarity, which provide richer, more informative representations.
+To select an appropriate model, we use the top-ranked embedding model, \texttt{gemini-embedding-001}, based on the MTEB (Massive Text Embedding Benchmark) leaderboard\footnote{https://huggingface.co/spaces/mteb/leaderboard}.
+The similarity between each change rationale and each requirement is computed as the cosine similarity between their embeddings.
 For each change rationale, a list of similarity scores corresponding to all requirements is generated.
 To determine the impact set, requirements are ranked in descending order by their similarity scores (from highest to lowest), and a cutoff is applied to select the most relevant ones.
 We employ three different strategies for cutoff point selection to systematically evaluate the effect of the cutoff point choice on the resulting impact sets: \begin{itemize} \item \textit{T1:} We use a fixed threshold value, and any requirement with a similarity score exceeding this threshold is included in the impact set.
-For this study, we use the constant value 0.5 because it is the midpoint of the similarity interval. \item \textit{T2:} NARCIA proposes a specific technique for cutoff point selection, which we also adopt in this work.
-In this approach, the cutoff point in a sorted list of requirements is determined using a delta chart that visualizes the differences between consecutive similarity scores.
-The cutoff is set at the position beyond which no significant peaks remain, meaning the scores no longer clearly distinguish which requirements are impacted.
+For this study, we use the constant value 0.5 because it is the midpoint of the similarity interval. \item \textit{T2:} This cutoff point selection approach, proposed by~\cite{etezadi2025classification}, is applied on a sorted list of requirements.
+For each change rationale, cosine similarity is computed between the rationale and each requirement, yielding a similarity score for each requirement.
+The resulting scores are then used to rank the requirements accordingly.
+The cutoff is determined by analyzing the differences between consecutive similarity scores in the sorted list, in descending order.
+The cutoff point is set to the position of the largest drop.
+For example, given similarity scores 0.85, 0.82, 0.80, 0.78, 0.60, 0.58, 0.57, and 0.40, the differences between consecutive scores would be 0.03, 0.02, 0.02, 0.18, 0.02, 0.01, and 0.17.
+The largest difference, 0.18, occurs between 0.78 and 0.60, indicating a sharp decline.
+Therefore, the cutoff is set at 0.78, marking the boundary between requirements likely to be impacted by the change and those that are not. \item \textit{T3:} NARCIA~\cite{Arora:15Tool} proposes a specific technique for cutoff point selection, which we also adopt in this work.
+Similar to \textit{T2}, a potential impact score is assigned to each requirement, and the resulting list is subsequently sorted in descending order.
+Then, the cutoff point in a sorted list of requirements is determined using a delta chart to visualize the differences between consecutive similarity scores.
+The cutoff is set at the point beyond which no significant peaks remain, meaning the scores no longer clearly distinguish which requirements are affected.
 A peak is considered significant if it exceeds one-third of the highest peak.
-For example, given similarity scores 0.85, 0.82, 0.80, 0.78, 0.60, 0.58, 0.57, and 0.40, the differences between consecutive scores would be 0.03, 0.02, 0.02, 0.18, 0.02, 0.01, and 0.17.
-The highest peak is 0.18 (between 0.78 and 0.60), so any peak larger than 0.18 / 3 = 0.06 is considered significant.
+For example, consider the example illustrated in \textit{T2}.
+The highest peak is 0.18 (between 0.78 and 0.60), so any peak larger than 0.18/3 = 0.06 is considered significant.
 The second peak at 0.17 (between 0.57 and 0.40) is also significant and is the last.
-The cutoff is set at the end of the right slope of the last significant peak (0.17 between 0.57 and 0.40), so the cutoff is at the requirement with a similarity score of 0.57. \item \textit{T3:} This cutoff point selection approach, proposed by~\cite{etezadi2025classification}, is similar to \textit{T2} and determines the cutoff by analyzing the differences between consecutive similarity scores in the sorted list.
-The cutoff point is set to the position of the largest drop.
-For example, consider the example illustrated in \textit{T2}.
-The largest difference of 0.18 occurs between 0.78 and 0.60, indicating a sharp decline.
-Therefore, the cutoff is set at 0.78, marking the boundary between requirements likely to be impacted by the change and those that are not. \end{itemize}
+The cutoff is set at the end of the right slope of the last significant peak (0.17 between 0.57 and 0.40), so it is at the requirement with a similarity score of 0.57. \end{itemize}